 Why might there be objections to a company being struck off?

-Objections must be sent to the Registrar of Companies.
-If any of these are upheld by the Registrar before the 2-3 months is up, then the strike off will be suspended.
+Objections must be sent to Companies House.
+If any of these are upheld before the 2-3 months is up, then the strike off will be suspended.

 Can I withdraw an application to have my company struck off?